Chiropractic Adjustment for the Respiratory System

 - Sit up very straight and put your hands on the lower part of your rib cage and take a deep breath in and out.
 Does your rib cage move evenly if no or unsure?
 You would benefit from an adjustment.

 - Can you take a full breath in?

-- Do you have pain with taking a full breath or pain in your rib cage when laying on your side?
+- Do you have pain with taking a full breath or pain in your rib cage when lying on your side?

 If you did answer no to any of the above questions and you also have allergies and asthma, we recommend a semi-regular adjustment especially during the allergy season.
 It can help manage your symptoms.